Privacy notice for oxfordrisk.tech

 No. The data you or your adviser provides to us is kept secret and safe on our systems, and we won’t send it to anyone without permission from you or your adviser.

 For most people, our data processing and storage takes place in the European Economic Area (including the UK and the EU).
 If your adviser is not based in the EEA, there is a good chance that we set up operations closer to them.
 If you are concerned about international data transfers, you should talk to your adviser.

 What if you have concerns or want to make a complaint?

-If you have concerns about how we process your data, we recommend you get in touch with your adviser/investment provider; whoever sent you to take one of our risk profiling questionnaires.
+If you have concerns about how we process your data, we recommend you get in touch with your adviser first, because they are the ultimate controller of what we can do with your data.
 If you would like to get in touch with us directly, we will be happy to hear from you at firstname.lastname@example.org.

 Phone: 0303 123 1113